Property and Environment Research Center

 - Market incentives spur individuals to conserve resources and protect environmental quality; and

 - Polluters should be liable for the harm they cause others."

 "We believe environmental quality can be achieved by managing our resources based on property rights, private initiative and voluntary activity.
 Free market environmentalism offers a genuine alternative to excessive government control and regulation," PERC argues on its website.

 The organization has published articles trivializing and denying the scientific consensus on climate change.
-PERC fellowship director and senior fellow Daniel K. Benjamin goes as far as arguing that global warming will be beneficial to mankind and improve agricultural output.
+PERC senior fellow and former fellowship director Daniel K. Benjamin goes as far as arguing that global warming will be beneficial to mankind and improve agricultural output.